Proton Therapy for Prostate Cancer

 How Proton Therapy Can Treat Prostate Cancer

-With standard X-ray radiation therapy, the radiation dose is highest right where the X-rays enter your body.
-The X-rays keep giving off radiation as they go through your tumor and the tissue beyond.
-With proton radiation therapy, treatment is sent right to your tumor.
+With standard radiation therapy, X-rays keep giving off radiation as they go through your tumor and the tissue beyond.
+With proton radiation therapy, there is less dose traveling beyond the target.
 The goal is for less radiation to reach your surrounding tissue.

 If you have prostate cancer, the radiation oncologists at our proton therapy facility can decide if proton therapy is right for you and tell you more about this option.